exploring liquid glass epoxy viscosity

 3. Optically clear epoxy with exceptional chemical resistance: This type of low viscosity liquid glass epoxy is commonly used in applications where transparency and chemical resistance are crucial, such as optical lenses, medical devices, and automotive components.
 Its low viscosity allows for easy application and the ability to create clear, bubble-free surfaces.

-See also Bubble Removal in Epoxy Resin
+See also Deep Pour Epoxy Resin

 These examples demonstrate the wide range of projects that can benefit from the flow properties, thermal cycling resistance, and physical strength provided by low viscosity liquid glass epoxy.